FusionAuth/fusionauth-site/_drafts/easy-integration-of-fusionauth-and-spring.md

 1. [Download and Install FusionAuth](/)
 2. [Create an Application](/docs/v1/tech/tutorials/create-an-application)
    1. While you are creating an application, create two roles `user` and `admin` (you can create others if you like)
-   2. Add a valid redirect url to your oauth configuration.
+   2. Add a valid redirect url to your OAuth configuration.
 For our example we will use `http://localhost:8081/login`.
    3. Click save (blue icon at the top right)

 3. Copy your `Client id` and `Client secret` from the Application configuration into `application.properties` under the `fusionAuth.clientId` and `fusionAuth.clientSecret` properties (respectively).
 Below is a template that you can use for the configuration file: